 You can cope with depression by practising 10 minutes of mindfulness meditation every day.
 Sitting with eyes closed, you focus your awareness on breathing in and out.
 Unpleasant thoughts and feelings may pop up.
 But you just notice them arise, label them, and then watch them pass.

-The existing body of evidence shows that mindfulness meditation is effective at reducing both the severity and frequency of depressive episodes.
-So anyone who suffers from the condition can benefit massively by incorporating the practice into their daily routine.
+The existing body of evidence shows that mindfulness-based cognitive therapy (MBCT) is effective at reducing both the severity and frequency of depressive episodes.
+So anyone who suffers from the condition may benefit massively by incorporating a mindfulness meditation practice into their daily routine.